Official state symbol Illinois State Flag Adopted 1915 Standardized 1970

 State Flag of Illinois

 Illinois adopted its state flag on July 6, 1915, featuring the state seal on a white field.
 The word Illinois was added below the seal in 1970.
-The seal shows a bald eagle holding a shield in its talons and a banner with the state motto in its beak.
+The seal shows a bald eagle holding a shield in its talons and a banner with Illinois's state motto in its beak.

 Below the seal, the word Illinois appears in blue.
 The seal shows a bald eagle perched on a rock with wings uplifted, holding a shield in its talons and a banner in its beak.

-Meaning of the Illinois State Flag
+What the Illinois Flag Communicates

 The eagle holds a banner reading State Sovereignty, National Union.
 This motto reflects the relationship between Illinois and the federal government.
 Secretary of State Sharon Tyndale twisted the banner so the word Sovereignty appears upside down, making it less readable than National Union.